TFlexSoom-School/MazeOfDreamz/BluetoothConnection/README.md

 It's job is to interpret the bluetooth controller's inputs and apply them to the created game and dashboard.
 In this directory you will find 3 python files, ClientControl1, ClientControl2, and BluetoothServer.
 Note that it will be impossible to run either client control with out one of the prototype controllers, I have included them for code review.
 Please look to ClientControl2 for comments as their content is mostly the same.
+Dont hesitate to ask question if you have them

 ## Setup BluetoothServer:

 Unfortuantly to run this code for testing you will need a raspberry pi with built in bluetooth like the raspberry pi.
-Don't worry about running this if you do not wish to.
+Don't worry about running this if you do not have the hardware.

 You will also need a way to send serial messages to server socket.
 If you do not have one, but do have a phone that can run apps, I would recommend the Serial Bluetooth Terminal app.